Written by Sakshi, Founder, Wisdomnest

-What is Montessori Education?
+What Is Montessori Education?

 The Montessori method is based on the idea that children should be treated as individuals with their own interests, personalities, and learning styles.
-This approach emphasizes the importance of self-directed learning, hands-on activities, and individualized instruction.
+This approach emphasises the importance of self-directed learning, hands-on activities, and individualised instruction.
 Children are given the freedom to choose their own learning activities and are encouraged to explore their interests and passions.
 The child progresses not only academically but also develops social-emotional skills, cognitive skills, kinesthetic skills and other linguistic skills too.

 Who is Dr. Maria Montessori?